LimePay/docs/API-Documentation.md

 | `fundTxData`         | `object` | [Fund TX Data](#fund-transaction-data) object                                   | yes        |
 | `genericTransactions`| `array`  | Array of [Generic Transaction](#generic-transaction) objects                  	| yes        |

-Returns object of type  [Payment](#payment)
+Returns object of type  [Payment](#payment).

-The returned result contains `x-lime-token` as-well.
+The returned result contains `x-lime-token` as a header.
 The token is used for the initialization of the LimePay checkout form.

 #### 4.2 Getting Payment